chrisn20/2021-05-25-git/README.md

 - `issues` can be used to track tasks and things that need doing
 - `labels` can be applied to issues to give more context about the issue - i.e. the issue may be a bug to fix, enhancements/new features to add, or other
 - issues can be grouped into `milestones` of similar issues or to sign-point when particular issues may be addressed
+- when writing commits, `fixes #<issue>` in the commit message will automatically close the issue once the commit is merged into master and pushed to github

 ## github wikis
 Useful for additional documentation or information about the project